 Mental health companies can collaborate with other businesses, such as fitness apps, wearable device companies, healthcare providers and organizations, health and wellness product retailers, and other players to offer joint promotions.

-What concerns to address when building a mental health application
+What concerns should be addressed when building a mental health application

-To vie for investors’ and user’s attention with something more than marketing claims, your mental health app requires a strong foundation of data security and clinical evidence.
+To compete for investors’ and users’ attention beyond marketing claims, your mental health software requires a strong foundation in data security and clinical evidence.

 User engagement and usability